In general, you're eligible as long as you:

 If you declare yourself independent, you'll need to gather the information below for you.
 If you're married, you'll need to gather this information for both you and your spouse.
 If you declare yourself a dependent student, you'll need the following for you and your parents:

-Online application process: Go to the FSA ID Website where students and parents each apply for a FSA ID.
-Then go to the FAFSA Website, complete the FAFSA and sign it electronically using your FSAID.
+Online application process: Go to studentaid.gov where students and parents each apply for a FSA ID.
+Then complete the FAFSA and sign it electronically using your FSA ID.

 Yes.
 The application is free and some sources of aid (unsubsidized Stafford loan and Parent PLUS loans) are available regardless of need.